Sketchstarvingquotes/Extractive-Summarization-with-nltk-and-bert/nltk/README.md

 # Extractive Text Summarization By using Nltk Python
 -------------

-### We will be using NLTK – the Natural Language Toolkit.
+### We will be using NLTK – The Natural Language Toolkit.

 ### Extractive Summarization
 In Extractive Summarization, we are identifying important phrases or sentences from the original text and extract only these phrases from the text,